 In the Tax Justice Digest we recap the latest reports, blog posts, and analyses from Citizens for Tax Justice and the Institute on Taxation and Economic Policy.
-Here's a rundown of what we've been working on this week.
+Here's a rundown of what we've been working on lately.